| |

 Cherry and Cranberry Cobbler

-Last updated on November 4th, 2025
+Last updated on January 27th, 2026

 With cherry season coming to an end, I wanted to do something to showcase this beautiful fruit!
 When I was pregnant with my oldest, I wanted to eat everything in sight!
 But when I was pregnant with my youngest, cherry was the ONLY thing I ever craved!
 It’s also cool because he ended up being born during cherry season!
 So, this one’s for him, with a little touch of one of my fall favs – cranberry!
 This cherry and cranberry cobbler was sweet, tart, tangy, and delicious!
-The best part about this luscious dessert is I made everything in one skillet, my Xtrema skillet!
+The best part about this luscious dessert is I made everything in one skillet!

 This post may contain affiliate links